iArcanic/irsm-cw2/executive-report.md

 <!-- 150-200 words -->

 A strong Access Control Policy ensures that only authorised individuals of the organisation can access components of the IT infrastructure, data, systems, and applications based on their permissions and applicable business needs.
 By enforcing the principle of least privilege in line with Article 5 of GDPR [@intersoftconsulting2], it will limit access rights for users to perform their necessary job functions.
 By deliberating excess permissions can increase risks of insider threats and potentially result in internal data breaches.
+Specifically, this applies to components of the IT infrastructure, such as the Active Directory environment, ERP applications, email servers, and all endpoint devices.

 This policy is in alignment with access control requirements detailed in the NIST Special Publication 800-171 [@nist2020] and the UK Government Security Policy Framework [@govuk2022].
 Key elements of this policy will include: